Skip to main content

 numPollRequestRetries (number)If polling for updated configurations after initialization, the number of additional times a request will be attempted before giving up.
 Subsequent attempts are done using an exponential backoff.7

-Assignment Logger schema
+Assignment Logger Schema

 The SDK will invoke the logAssignment function with an assignment object that contains the following fields: